lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Note that it is generally recommended to run longer equilibration.
     Here, for instance, the slowest
     process in the system is probably the ionic diffusion.
-Therefore the equilibration should in principle be longer than the time the ions need to diffuse over the size of the pore (:math:`\approx 1.2\,\text{nm}`), i.e. of the order of half a nanosecond.
+Therefore, the equilibration should in principle be longer than the time the ions need to diffuse over the size of the pore (:math:`\approx 1.2\,\text{nm}`), i.e. on the order of half a nanosecond.

 Imposed shearing
 ================

 ..  container:: justify

-    From the equilibrated configuration, let us impose a laterial motion to the two walls and shear the electrolyte.
+    From the equilibrated configuration, let us impose a lateral motion to the two walls and shear the electrolyte.
     In a new folder called *shearing/*,
     create a new *input.lammps* file that starts like the previous ones: